fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 The Preferences Framework will load and combine all of the Message Bundles into a single Message Bundle which is bound to the `prefsEditorLoader` component at the `msgResolver` property (as described above).

-Any panel that has the grade "`fluid.prefs.defaultPanel`" will have access to the combined Message Bundle at its `parentBundle` option (as described above).
-When using the auxiliary schema, all panels are assigned the grade "`fluid.prefs.defaultPanel`" by the Framework.
+Any panel that has the grade `fluid.prefs.defaultPanel` will have access to the combined Message Bundle at its `parentBundle` option (as described above).
+When using the auxiliary schema, all panels are assigned the grade `fluid.prefs.defaultPanel` by the Framework.

 ### Example Auxiliary Schema